 Measurement plugins often depend on each other, and must be run in a particular order.
-Rather than creating a directed acyclic graph to denote the dependencies, the plugins are batched and and are run in any order within a batch.
+Rather than creating a directed acyclic graph to denote the dependencies, the plugins are batched and are run in any order within a batch.
 The batch order is defined by the getExecutionOrder method, with smaller execution numbers being run first.
 BasePlugin defines a list of named constants for particular cases:

-- 1. CENTROID_ORDER for plugins that require only footprints and peaks - 2.
-SHAPE_ORDER for plugins that require a centroid to have been measured - 3.
-FLUX_ORDER for plugins that require both a shape and centroid to have been measured.
+1. CENTROID_ORDER for plugins that require only footprints and peaks

+- 2. SHAPE_ORDER for plugins that require a centroid to have been measured - FLUX_ORDER for plugins that require both a shape and centroid to have been measured.

-Measurement plugins output their results to a SourceCatalog (TODO: crosslink to afw section!), which has a slot system for predefined aliases to allow a plugin to get a value without knowing exactly what plugin originally computed that value, e.g., slot_Centroid could point to base_SdssCentroid, or some other plugin that measures centroids.
+The measurement system also provides a slot system for predefined aliases to allow a plugin to get a value without knowing exactly what plugin originally computed that value, e.g., slot_Centroid could point to base_SdssCentroid, or some other plugin that measures centroids.